marinewater/gumby-tableReflow/README.md

 Now resize your browser window and see what happens.

-There three variables in the _reflow.scss you may want to override:
+There are three variables in the _reflow.scss you may want to override:
 * `$table-reflow-breakpoint` This is the maximum screen size in which the table is displayed in reflow mode.
 * `$table-reflow-row-margin` The margin between rows in table mode.
 * `$table-reflow-header-min-width` Basicly the left column size in reflow mode.